Unveiling the infancy of planetary systems

 - Directly connect the chemistry of disks to the elemental abundances of protoplanet atmospheres.

 This ambitious project builds upon a novel methodology that will be developed by my team to detect protoplanets in the kinematical structure of protoplanetary disks.
-It also leverages my leadership position in a pioneering ALMA Large Program to characterize the gas kinematics of planet-forming disks.
+It also relies on my leadership position in a pioneering ALMA Large Program to characterize the gas kinematics of planet-forming disks.

 Community Impact